Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: SOTracker

 \subsubsection{Motion Consistency Term}

 The objects cannot be treated as point mass, so their movements have to follow certain constraints.
-For simplicity, we enforce the most general constraint: the directions of motions should be consistent with the headings of objects.
+For simplicity, we enforce the most general constraint: their directions should be consistent with their own headings.
 The corresponding term is computed as Eq.~\ref{eq::motion_consistency_term}, where $v = [\Delta x_{k}, \Delta y_{k}]$ represents the velocity.